ome-tronet/laravel-frontapp-mailer/README.md

 ## Where do I find the IDs of channels, authors, and tags

-Got to Front's API reference page to list the channels, teammates and tags.
+Go to Front's API reference page to list the channels, teammates and tags.
 If you provide your API token, the page will generate the API call ready to use as e.g. curl shell command:

 - https://dev.frontapp.com/reference/list-channels
 - https://dev.frontapp.com/reference/list-teammates